Maryland Safe and Supportive Schools (MDS3) Initiative

 What is the MDS3 Initiative?

 The MDS3 Initiative is funded by a grant awarded to the Maryland State Department of Education (MSDE) by the Office of Safe and Drug Free Schools at the United States Department of Education (CFDA#84.184Y).
 The Initiative is funded to develop a sustainable state-wide system to measure school climate, the school environment, student engagement, and school safety in high schools.
-Participating schools will receive training, resources, support, and coaching in the implementation of evidence-based programs (EBPs) to meet the needs of their students and school community.
-Sheppard Pratt Health System and Johns Hopkins will collaborate with MSDE in the implementation and evaluation of the Initiative.
+Participating schools receive training, resources, support, and coaching in the implementation of evidence-based programs (EBPs) to meet the needs of their students and school community.
+Sheppard Pratt Health System and Johns Hopkins University collaborate with MSDE in the implementation and evaluation of the initiative.

 What is the purpose of the MDS3 Initiative?